As More Students Go Online, New Study Shows Power of Pencil and Paper

-Today, the Reboot Foundation released results from a new study that tested the effects of using pencil and paper on online math homework.
-The study was conducted by Maine high school teacher Bill Hinkley and supported by the Reboot Foundation, which works to advance critical thinking education and research.
+PARIS – The Reboot Foundation today released results from a new study that tested the effects of using pencil and paper on online math homework.
+The study, The Benefits of Using Paper and Pencil in Math, was conducted by Maine high school teacher Bill Hinkley and supported by the Reboot Foundation, which works to advance critical thinking education and research.
 It was carried out using ASSISTments, a freely available online math homework tool.

 The results were striking.
 Students prompted to use pencil and paper outperformed their peers who used only digital tools.